Asthma in children and adolescents

 - Air pollution.
 Fossil fuels and chemicals that contribute to air pollution may worsen asthma symptoms.

 The role of early childhood respiratory and intestinal infections is very complex.
 Viral respiratory infections certainly worsen existing asthma, but the most common ones are unlikely to cause childhood asthma.
 In fact, early respiratory and intestinal infections may offer some protection against asthma.
-The “hygiene hypothesis” theorizes that early exposure to dirt, germs, and certain infections may help stimulate the immune system to help prevent childhood asthma.

 Studies suggest that most respiratory infections are not important causes of asthma in children, except in certain cases.
-An important exception is the respiratory syncytial virus (RSV), which is associated with the development of asthma.
+A possible exception is the respiratory syncytial virus (RSV), which is associated with the development of asthma.
 RSV is the major viral cause of infant pneumonia.
 Studies also indicate that infants who have reduced lung function within a few days after birth are at increased risk of developing asthma by the time they are 10 years old.

 Common respiratory infection viruses that cause colds (such as the rhinovirus) may be associated with the development of asthma in some people.
 More likely, these viruses do not directly cause asthma, but they worsen asthma in children who already have it.
 Rhinovirus is the most common infection associated with asthma attacks.